Primary schools (3-11 yrs)

 The role of the Primary Lead

-In the case where the Executive Principal holds the necessary expertise, then they would usually take the role of Primary Lead.
-Where the Executive Principal is from the Seconary phase, the Trust would wish to ensure a Trust appointment for Primary Lead.
+In the case where the CEO is from the Primary sector then they may take the role of Primary Lead.
+Where the CEO is from the Seconary phase, or where the CEO is not taking this role, then the Trust would appoint to a Primary Lead role.

 It would be intended to use the expertise of schools joining the Trust or in the Trust to provide the Primary Lead, where possible.
 This isn’t a requirement, but is an opportunity for those that wish to contribute outside their school.
 The Primary Lead could be on a shared or rota basis or could be a permanent or fixed term appointment.